MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 ```

 The equality operators accept any two objects, not just a scalar or collection.
-But the comparison result is not guaranteed to be meaningful for the end-user.
+But the comparison result isn't guaranteed to be meaningful for the end-user.
 The following example demonstrates the issue.

 ```powershell